Expand All | Collapse All

 14.0 The Seal/Logo

 14.1 There shall be a common logo of the ISE.
-The ISE Managing Director shall have the safe custody of the common logo.
-Members of the Ordinary General Assembly may from time to time by resolution, change, alter, or adopt any new logo as they deem proper.
+An ISE designate shall have the safe custody of the common logo.
+ISE members may from time to time, by resolution made in conjunction with an Ordinary General Assembly, change, alter, or adopt any new logo as they deem proper.

 ARTICLE 15.
 Books and Records